Learning About Skin Cancer in today’s world has been a trial and error thing for me. Where are you with your skin cancer awareness?

 Filled in information blanks and gotten many a standard risk analysis.

 I did get a lot of information through my email that tried to sell me so many programs and studies.
-So you don’t have to go there.
-I have already.
-There are still subscribing tasks that started in July.
+So if you and I work together to find out how we can stay safe, it is a winning situation for both of us.

 Yes, I would like for my family to be more aware of what they can do to protect themselves from the sun.
 Protect against skin cancer.

 I have no illusions.
 This is a normal family.
 We care about how our lifestyles may be working against us.
-Sometimes we even recognise that is happening before it is pointed out to us.
+Sometimes we even recognize what is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.